-Our cover quote for the current print edition of comes from a revered Lakota healer and holy man who lived between 1865 and 1950.
+Our cover quote for the fall/winter 2016 print edition comes from a revered Lakota healer and holy man who lived between 1865 and 1950.
 During that time Black Elk’s world was subjected to catastrophic change.
 He participated in the Battle of Little Bighorn and survived the massacre at Wounded Knee.
 His people suffered unimaginable losses of life, land, sacred places, and cultural traditions.

 We can say Black Elk witnessed the death of an indigenous way of life that existed for thousands of years.
 He did so just as surely as we’re watching death today — from Aleppo to poison pipelines to dead zones off the coast of America, whole cities and sacred sites and ecosystems killed by greed.

 But to say this with genuine intelligence requires us to reflect on something crucial.
 We need to pause and consider what death is.

 Some words are so familiar that we assume their meaning is self-evident.
 We first hear them as children and ask questions of busy adults who often teach us how to use them without giving them much thought.

 I passed death recently on the road to work, driving by the lifeless body of a young coyote.
 The next day my daughter saw another crumpled pup nearby, probably a sibling.
 One moment they’d been bundles of conscious furry matter, eons of molecular magic in the making.
 Then cars came along in the rush of routine and extinguished their lives.